Refunds vs Chargebacks: Know the Differences (for Merchants)

 Chargebacks cost merchants significantly more than the price of the lost goods or services.

-In fact, industry insiders estimate that chargebacks cost merchants anywhere from 2.40x to 3.60x the chargeback among.
+In fact, industry insiders estimate that chargebacks cost merchants anywhere from 2.40x to 3.60x the chargeback amount.
 That means for every $100 a shopper charges back, the merchant loses $240-$360.
-This is because there are several costs and fees that pile up:

 • payment processing fees

-• chargeback penalties
+• chargeback penalties imposed by the card companies

-• overhead spent handling chargebacks
+• overhead spent handling chargebacks, such as on chargeback mitigation

 • operational expenses, such as shipping fees